Ivan-Ayub97/SimpleWImage/README.md

 ---

-## Advanced Features
-- **Drag-and-Drop Functionality:** Simplify file selection by dragging images directly into the application.
-- **Configurable Settings:** Save frequently used renaming presets for repeated tasks.
-- **Dark Mode Support:** Enhances user experience with a visually appealing interface suitable for extended use.
-- **Localization Options:** Available in multiple languages to cater to a global audience.
-- **Performance Optimization:** Efficient handling of large batches of images to save time.
-- **Integration with Cloud Storage:** Directly upload renamed files to platforms like Google Drive and Dropbox.

----

 ## How to Use
 1. Launch the application.
 2. Drag and drop or manually select image files for renaming.